Litigation Funding

 Civil Justice Council review of litigation funding

-The CJC’s function to help make civil justice more accessible, fair, and efficient is at the heart of our work.
-This review will set out the current position of litigation funding, including that of third-party funding, and will consider access to justice, its effectiveness, and regulatory options.
-We will, where necessary, make recommendations for change.
+The CJC’s function – to help make civil justice more accessible, fair, and efficient – is at the heart of our work.
+This review sets out the current position of litigation funding, including that of third-party funding, and considers access to justice, its effectiveness, and regulatory options.
+The full terms of reference are set out at the bottom of this page.

 Interim Report and Consultation